deco3500-2017/-/2_Initial_Interviews_20170822.md

 <h3>Script</h3>

 <h2>Recruitment</h2>
-The initial interview are conducted by approaching female students at random between 8:00-10:00am Tuesday Morning on the 22nd of September, 2017.
+The initial interview are conducted by approaching female students at random between 8:00-10:00am Tuesday Morning on the 22nd of August, 2017.
 This was aimed at a portion of our intended target user base.

 <h2>Participant 1</h2>
 <h3>Audio</h3>